grongierisc/RestToDll/README.md

 # RestToDll
-Proof of Concept of an .Net Gateway on IRIS
+Example of an .Net Gateway on IRIS

 ## Prerequisite
 - IRIS 2019.1